Chevrolet Cavalier: Toyota Cavalier

 As part of a wider effort to avoid additional restrictions on exports to the US, the third generation model was briefly sold in Japan by Toyota under an agreement with GM, badged as the Toyota Cavalier.

-Aside from the fact that it was right hand drive, the Toyota Cavalier also featured a leather-wrapped shift knob, steering wheel and park brake lever, wider front fenders, taillights with amber turn signals for Japanese regulations, power folding side mirrors, side turn signal repeaters on the front fenders, and carpeting on the inside of the trunk lid.
+Aside from being configured in right hand drive, the Toyota Cavalier also featured a leather-wrapped shift knob, steering wheel and park brake lever, wider front fenders, taillights with amber turn signals for Japanese regulations, power folding side mirrors, side turn signal repeaters on the front fenders, and carpeting on the inside of the trunk lid.
 Interior seats were often flecked with color, and the rear seat had a fold-down armrest.
-Vehicles produced from February through December 1998 were available with a leather interior equipped with an automatic transmission only.
+Vehicles produced from February to December 1998 were available with a leather interior equipped with an automatic transmission only.